EGEE 120, Oil: International Evolution (Spring 2020)

 For additional needs, related to socioeconomic status, please visit Project Cahir.

-All other materials needed for this course, except for the required textbooks, are presented online through our course website and in Canvas.
+All other materials needed for this course, except for the required textbooks, are presented online through Canvas.
 In order to access all materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.

 Assignments and Grading (Assessment Tools)